nowek7/remote-weather-station/README.md

 ## Description

-Simple (remote) weather station which send data directly to cloud storage (Google Cloud Platform) via MQTT.
+Simple (remote) weather station which sends data directly to cloud storage (Google Cloud Platform) via MQTT.

-More details is in the following [presentations](/docs).
+More details are in the following [presentations](/docs).

 ## Prerequisites